FAQs

 Why Use an EMS Machine?

-An EMS machine may help when a muscle is weak, slow to switch on, or hard to load after injury.
-It can be useful in early rehab when heavy exercise is not yet suitable.
+An EMS machine may help when a muscle is weak, inhibited or difficult to load after injury or surgery.
+It may also support early rehabilitation when heavier resistance exercise is not yet appropriate.

-For example, EMS may sit inside a plan for muscle injury management, return to activity, or early strength work after a period of reduced use.
+For example, EMS may form part of a plan for muscle injury management, post-operative rehabilitation or a gradual return to activity.

 • strength work when heavy loading is limited